 “House Rules” That Rule!

-I received many questions from parents about how to establish rules that really stick.
+I received many questions from parents about how to establish rules that stick.
 Many parents struggle with daily life whether repeatedly fine-tune the rules and struggle with their children who don’t appear to honor the rules in place.
 This occurs because they make several critical errors.

 In this article, I will outline the critical errors and the corrections that will keep you on track.